Mitta Mitta, Victoria: Etymology

-Secondary children are bussed to Tallangatta, a 140 km daily round trip.

 Brief history

 The Mitta Mitta Valley was settled by early pastoralists in 1835 and Mitta Mitta became a settlement when gold was discovered there in 1852.

 Substantial hydraulic sluicing replaced alluvial mining, the Pioneer Mine being the most successful, yielding over 441 kg of gold until it closed in 1904.
 This large open-cut mine still forms the backdrop to the town.
 Aboriginals used the River as a food source, social connections and sometimes wars.
 Their presence goes back at least 4,000 years and artifacts are frequently found along the River and creeks.
-The principle tribe in the district was the Jaitmatang (also spelt yaithmathang) with the theddora-mittung occupying the area around the southern end of the Valley near present Mitta Mitta.
-Their spoken language was Dhudhoroa Language, no longer spoken but being revived in some locals primary schools.
+The principle tribe in the district was the Jaitmatang (also spelt Yaithmathang) with the theddora-mittung occupying the area around the southern end of the Valley near present Mitta Mitta.
+Their spoken language was Dhudhoroa Language, no longer spoken but being revived in some local primary schools.

 Economy

 Mining, cropping and cattle provided income until the Federation Drought.
 Dairy farming was a major pursuit until around 2000 and since then, beef cattle production has since become the principal activity with the Mitta Valley offering some the finest and productive country in the State.
 Some niche agri-business enterprises are appearing, namely the production of hazelnuts and mushrooms.
 The town was seriously compromised during the 2003 bushfires and was shut down in 2020 during the January bushfires and subsequent COVID-19 lockdown until early 2022.

 Mitta is fast developing into a tourist mecca that provides an opportunity for economic and population growth to offset some of the pressures from a falling permanent population and a decline in local dairy production.
 A mountain bike precinct is being developed that will further accelerate the town's importance as a visitor destination, although there are concerns that the infrastructure (especially a portable water supply and sewerage) is insufficient to sustain this development.

 Houses within the township are more frequently being acquired as 'weekenders', indicating the desirability of Mitta Mitta as a beautiful and peaceful retreat.